plotly/dash-daq-omega-pid/README.md

 * Integral Gain: The integral gain of the controller.
 * Out 1: Output on/off.
 * Set PID (Button): Set PID parameters in manual.
 * Autotune (Button): Start Autotune, for optimized PID parameters.
+If Autotune fails (running status: fault), your system is not optomized for this and you will have to manually tune your PID controller.
 * Adaptive Control: Fuzzy logic control more [here](https://www.omega.ca/technical-learning/pid-fuzzy-logic-adaptive-control.html)
 * Couple: The thermocouple type used.
 * Refresh: Refresh rate of graph.